 We noticed that the motor reacted slowly to throttle changes but is precise, adding to which it’s lighter and more well balanced than gas trimmers.
 In some cases, we had to hold the trimmer in odd positions in order to get all those corners, but that wasn’t an issue.

 The battery recharges fast, and if you stick to normal yards, should last you two to three runs on a single go.
 We were also surprised to see that it works with a larger, 0.95 line, and that we could reload the head easily.

 One problem was the trimmer guard.
 We felt that it was too small, and didn’t really stop trimmings from flying everywhere.
 We found that there was a second metal guard, meant for use with trimming.
 But it didn’t fit well and actually fell off during a test run.
 We felt that the trimmer could have used a carry strap too.

 Other people who have used it have been impressed by the power, battery life, charging capability and minimal maintenance.
 We like that the same battery goes for all other tools in the same series.
-The battery is light, but adds balance to the trimmer, but if you still don’t like lugging it around, you can easily get a carry strap online.
+The battery is light, and adds balance to this best cordless weed eater, but if you still don’t like lugging it around, you can easily get a carry strap online.

 Toro says that their PowerPlex trimmer can tackle overgrown grass through a 14 inch cutting width.
 That power is supplied through a 40V brushless motor that also helps the trimmer last longer and be more durable.

 Durability is boosted using the cast aluminium head attached to a full steel shaft.
 You can control the speed of the dual trimming line using the variable speed control.
 Don’t be fooled by the small T90 battery pack, as it can deliver 40 minutes of run time and can be rebooted in the 60 minutes flat.